MicrosoftLearning/ai-apps/README.md

 - [MobileNet-V3](https://huggingface.co/docs/timm/en/models/mobilenet-v3) running in [Tensorflow.js](https://www.npmjs.com/package/@tensorflow/tfjs) used by Chat Playground to predict image classifications.
 - [Wikipedia API](https://en.wikipedia.org/w/api.php) used by Chat Playground and Speech Playground to retrieve relevant information from Wikipedia.
-- [Web Speech API](https://webaudio.github.io/web-speech-api/) used by Chat Playground and Speech Playground for speech recognition and synthesis.
+- [Web Speech API](https://webaudio.github.io/web-speech-api/) used by Ask Andrew and Speech Playground for speech recognition and synthesis.
 - [retext-keywords](https://github.com/retextjs/retext-keywords) used by Text Analyzer to extract key words and phrases.
 - [Compromise.js](https://www.npmjs.com/package/compromise) used by Text Analyzer to support named entity recognition.
 - [TextRank.js](https://www.jsdelivr.com/package/npm/textrank) used by Text Analyzer for text summarization.